 Forskolin has also been used to try to treat glaucoma.
 A small study indicates that forskolin may help relieve pressure in the eyes, which is often seen in glaucoma.
-But the study was done on healthy people.
-Forskolin has not been tested on people with glaucoma.
+It has also been found to be a safe alternative to beta blockers in glaucoma patients having concomitant asthma.

 Another potential use of forskolin is for people with idiopathic congestive cardiomyopathy, which can cause heart failure.
 In a small study, patients who took forskolin through an IV showed improved heart function.

 Optimal doses for forskolin have not been established for any condition.
 Also, as with supplements generally, the quality of the active ingredients and the level of concentration in products that contain forskolin vary from maker to maker.
 Some experts recommend that forskolin only be taken under the supervision of a health care professional.